Limits of combinatorial patchworking: Families of maximal T-curves

 We proceed by distinguishing two cases.
 In the first case, the point set of each region of $\cC(\cT,\sigma)$ is also the point set of a region of $\cC(\cT',\sigma)$.
-Then, in particular, $t$ and $w$ lie in one region, say $R$, before and one region, $R'$, after the flip.
-Similarly, $u$ and $v$ are in the region $S$ before and in the region $S'$ after the flip.
+Then, in particular, $t$ and $w$ lie in a single region $R$ before the flip and in a single region $R'$ afterward.
+Similarly, $u$ and $v$ lie in the region $S$ before the flip and in the region $S'$ afterward.
 Clearly, we have $S\neq R$ and $S'\neq R'$.
-If $R$ and $S'$ are not disjoint, then both segments of the T-curve intersecting the edges of the quadrangle $(t,u,v,w)$ cannot be separating before or after the flip.
+If $R$ and $S'$ are not disjoint, neither of the two segments of the T-curve intersecting the edges of the quadrangle $(t,u,v,w)$ can belong to a separating component, either before or after the flip.
 In particular, both segments must belong to a pseudo-line.
-Without loss of generality, however, the flip cuts this in two places and glues ends of different cuts together, creating two disjoint pseudo-lines after the flip, which is impossible due to Proposition~\ref{prop:disjoint-curves}.
+Without loss of generality, however, the flip cuts the pseudo-line in two places and glues ends of different cuts together, creating two disjoint pseudo-lines after the flip.
+This contradicts Proposition~\ref{prop:disjoint-curves}.

 Since the point sets of $S$ and $S'$ are the same, as are the point sets of $R$ and $R'$, there is a path $\pi_R$ in $R$ connecting $t$ and $w$ and a path $\pi_S$ in $S'$ connecting $u$ and $v$.
-As further $S'$ and $R$ are disjoint, we know that also $\pi_R$ and $\pi_S$ are disjoint and do not use the edges $(t,w)$ or $(u,v)$; that is because they only connect points in one region and none of their respective edges intersect since they appear together in both $\cT$ and $\cT'$.
+Because $S'$ and $R$ are disjoint, the paths $\pi_R$ and $\pi_S$ are also disjoint and do not use the edges $(t,w)$ or $(u,v)$.
+Indeed, each path connects points within one region, and none of their edges intersect because they occur together in both $\cT$ and $\cT'$.

 Now joining $(w,t)$ to $\pi_R$ closes a loop, and so does joining $(u,v)$ to $\pi_S$.
-Those loops intersect each other transversally exactly once, which means both of them cannot be separating viewed as subsets of $\RR\PP^2$.
-Note that these are not loops of the patchworked curves as they connect points of the regions; they are loops in the planar graph induced by $\cT$ or $\cT'$ respectively.
+Those loops intersect each other transversely exactly once, so they cannot both be separating when viewed as subsets of $\RP^2$.
+Note that these are not loops of the patchworked curves, as they connect points of the regions; they are loops in the planar graph induced by $\cT$ or $\cT'$, respectively.

-This means, before the flip $S$ contains a nonseparating loop and thus is the root region, in particular $S>R$.
-But after the flip $R'$ contains a nonseparating loop and thus is the root region, in particular $R'>S'$.
-So the root regions of the respective patchworks do not coincide.
-But as the regions of both patchworks have the same point sets, we know that the root region $S$ of $\cC(\cT, \sigma)$ and $R'$ of $\cC(\cT', \sigma)$ do not contain a common point.
+It follows that before the flip, $S$ contains a nonseparating loop and is therefore the root region; in particular, $S>R$.
+After the flip, $R'$ contains a nonseparating loop and is therefore the root region; in particular, $R'>S'$.
+Thus, the root regions of the two patchworks do not coincide.
+Since the regions of both patchworks have the same point sets, the root region $S$ of $\cC(\cT, \sigma)$ and the root region $R'$ of $\cC(\cT', \sigma)$ have no point in common.
 We conclude that $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma)$ are not root isotopic.